alem-platform/bootcamp-go/story12/levels_btree/README.md

 # levels_btree

-Write a function `LevelsBtree` for the `BTree` structure to calculate the number of levels (or depth) of the binary search tree.
+Write a function `LevelsBtree` for the `BTree` structure to calculate the number of levels in the binary search tree.

 **Function definition:**